Skip to content

 throwOnNoIdempotencyKey false Throw an error if no idempotency key was found in the request

-expiresAfterSeconds 3600 The number of seconds to wait before a record is expired
+expiresAfterSeconds 3600 The number of seconds to wait before a record is expired, allowing a new transaction with the same idempotency key

-useLocalCache false Whether to locally cache idempotency results
+useLocalCache false Whether to cache idempotency results in-memory to save on persistence storage latency and costs

 localCacheMaxItems 256 Max number of items to store in local cache